hectorp55/gas-prices-estimator/README.md

 Autodeployments occur on all commits to main branch.

 # TODO:
-- update environment variables in github
+- update environment variables in aws
-- deploy to firebase
+- deploy to amplify
+- visual adjustments.
+Maybe remove the line graph and simplify more.
+- loading wheels

 # Running Locally